DeityJS/deity/README.md

 ## API

 ```
-deity( generatorString [ , options ] , callback )
+deity( ...generatorStrings [ , options ] , callback )
 ```

 The first argument, `generatorString`, is a string containing the name of the generator to use (for example, "string" or "number"), followed by some arguments to give to the generator, all separated by colons.
+This argument can be repeated as many times as you want.

 The second argument is optional, and is an object where you can specify a number of options to override the defaults with, such as the number of time to call the callback.

 The final argument should be the callback to be called with the generated data.
+If you specify multiple generator strings, each one will be called as a separate argument of the function.

 The Deity function returns a promise which is resolved or rejected depending on whether any errors are thrown in the callback function.